zackslash/Xcode-Proj-Adder/README.md

 Add files to your Xcode project from command line

-When building Xcode projects from command line it was surprising to find that there is currently no way of adding source files to projects without using the IDE’s GUI.
-So… here is this quick tool to add source files to Xcode projects through OSX command line.
+When building Xcode projects from command line it is surprising to find that there is currently no way of adding files to a project without going through the GUI.
+So… here is this quick tool to add files to Xcode projects through OSX command line.

-Currently supports the adding of .h .m .cpp .swift .png and .jpg files
+Currently supports the adding of .h .m .cpp .swift .png .jpg and .mp3 file types.

-If you just like the prebuild tool without the source, the latest build is available in the 'bin' directory.
+If you just want the prebuilt tool, it is available in the 'bin' directory.

 **Usage:**
 Run from terminal/script setting the -XCP argument along with one of the other two arguments.